I am a speech-language pathologist with expertise in acquired disorders of communication and swallowing.

 - Grabowski, C (Role: Principal).
 Remote Cognitive Intervention in Parkinson's Disease: Impact & Adherence.
 Submission: March 2021.
 Funding Source: University Research Council, Seton Hall University.
 Award: $10,000

-- Grabowski, C (Role: Principal) 2021 SPEAK OUT! & LOUD Crowd Training Grant.
+- Grabowski, C (Role: Principal) 2021 SPEAK OUT! & LOUD Crowd Grant.
 Submission: March 2021.
 Funding Source: Parkinson’s Voice Project Award.
+Program Training for 90+graduate students and faculty for curricular development and community outreach

 - Johnson, G. (Role: Faculty Mentor).
 Remote Cognitive Processing Intervention in Parkinson's Disease: Feasibility and Impact on Swallow Function.
 Submission: June 2020.
 Funding Source: LSVT Global Student Small Grants.
 June 2020.
 Award Amount: $1500